iotblackbelt/nifimodule/README.md

 ```
 These desired properties will be used to configure your Apache Nifi module.
 Please see the code in app.js to learn more on how these settings are used.

+> If you don't want to use Azure Storage to provision the files, you can copy the certificate and flow file to the IoT Edge device "/config" directory and leave "accountname", "accountkey" and "containername" empty in the desired properties.

 Go through the steps to finish the "Set Modules" process.

 ## Access Apache Nifi to set up the IoT Edge communication